Simulation framework

 Get a grid of the x and y cell center positions

 This function returns two arrays with the x and y positions at each grid point.
-These arrays can be convenient when setting the initial conditions.

 Returns: